Efficiently Vectorized MCMC on Modern Accelerators: Introduction

 \section{Introduction}

-Automatic vectorization is the act of transforming one function into another that can handle batches of inputs without user intervention.
-Implementations of automatic vectorization algorithms---such as JAX's \verb|vmap|---are now available in many mainstream scientific computing libraries, and have dramatically simplified the task of running multiple instances of a single algorithm concurrently.
-They are routinely used to train neural networks \citep{flax} and in other scientific applications, e.g., \citet{schoenholz2021jax,oktay2023neuromechanical,pfau2020ab}. \\
+Automatic vectorization is the act of transforming a function to handle batches of inputs without user intervention.
+Implementations of automatic vectorization algorithms are now available in many mainstream scientific computing libraries, and have dramatically simplified the task of running multiple instances of a single algorithm concurrently.
+They are routinely used to train neural networks \citep{flax} and in other scientific applications, e.g., \citet{schoenholz2021jax,oktay2023neuromechanical,pfau2020ab}.

 This paper focuses on the use of automatic vectorization for Markov chain Monte Carlo (MCMC) algorithms.
-Tools like \verb|vmap| provide a convenient way to run multiple MCMC chains in parallel: one can simply write single-chain MCMC code, and call \verb|vmap| to turn it into vectorized, multi-chain code that can run in parallel on the same processor.
-Many state-of-the-art MCMC libraries have consequently adopted machine learning frameworks with automatic vectorizaton tools---such as JAX or TensorFlow---as their backend. \\
+Tools like JAX's \verb|vmap| provide a convenient way to run multiple MCMC chains in parallel: one can simply write single-chain MCMC code, and call \verb|vmap| to turn it into vectorized, multi-chain code that can run in parallel on the same processor.
+Many state-of-the-art MCMC libraries have consequently adopted machine learning frameworks with automatic vectorization tools as their backend.

-One limitation with automatic vectorization tools in modern frameworks is how they handle control flow.
-Since all instructions must be executed in lock-step, if the algorithm has a while loop all chains must wait until the last chain has finished its iterations.
-This can lead to serious inefficiencies for MCMC algorithms that generate each sample using variable-length while loops.
-Roughly speaking, if vectorization executes, say, 100 chains in parallel, all but one finish after at most 10 steps, and the remaining chain runs for 1000 steps, then about 99\% of the GPU capacity assigned to \verb|vmap| is wasted (and our simulations show that the effect can indeed be this drastic).
+One limitation with automatic vectorization tools is how they handle control flow.
+Since all instructions must be executed in lock-step, if the algorithm has a while loop, all chains must wait until the last chain has finished its iterations.
+This can lead to large inefficiencies for MCMC algorithms that generate each sample using variable-length while loops.
+Roughly speaking, if vectorization executes, say, 100 chains in parallel, all but one finish after at most 10 steps, and the remaining chain runs for 1000 steps, then about 99\% of the GPU capacity assigned to \verb|vmap| is wasted (and our simulations show the effect can indeed be this drastic).
 For the No-U-Turn Sampler (HMC-NUTS) \citep{hoffman2014no}, this problem is well-documented \citep{blackJAX, sountsov2024running, radul2020automatically}.
-However this also affects various other algorithms, such as variants of slice sampling \citep{neal2003slice, murray2010elliptical, cabezas2023transport}, delayed rejection methods \citep{mira2001metropolis, modi2024delayed} and unbiased Gibbs sampling \citep{qiu2019unbiased}. \\
+It also affects various other algorithms, such as variants of slice sampling \citep{neal2003slice, murray2010elliptical, cabezas2023transport}, delayed rejection methods \citep{mira2001metropolis, modi2024delayed} and unbiased Gibbs sampling \citep{qiu2019unbiased}.